Code-Institute-Submissions/milestone-project-29/README.md

 <h1>Credits</h1>
 <h3>Content</h3>
-All content in the "About us" and "Classes" sections in this site were written by me.
+All content in the "About us", "Classes" and "What's happening" sections in this site were written by me.

 <h3>Media</h3>
 All photos were taken from https://www.facebook.com/smtcglasgow/.